Pine Mountain Settlement School

 ABBY WINCH CHRISTENSEN: Pine Mountain Settlement School

 At Pine Mountain, Abby found other Quakers and women with abolitionist roots but more importantly she found an extended family of folklorists.
 She began as housemother in Far House in 1924 and was teaching folk-dancing as early as 1927, according to that year’s March issue of Notes from the Pine Mountain Settlement School: “…dancing is an all-the-year pleasure for us, with Miss Wells and Miss Christensen to teach classes and manage parties….”
-Abby continued these roles throughout her years at PMSS, and was known for her “dancing” as she walked about the campus.
+Abby continued these roles throughout her years at PMSS, and was known for her light footed “dancing” as she roamed about the campus.
 The May 1941 issue of the Conifer paid tribute to her contributions to the School:

-Miss Winnie Christensen, who has been in charge of May Day for some time, has brought with her this year many new dances which have won the hearty approval of the students.
-The dancers consider themselves fortunate to have an authority such as Miss Christensen with them each spring to teach better appreciation of the fine art of folk dancing.
+Miss Winnie Christensen, who has been in charge of May Day for some time, has brought with her this year many new dances that have won the hearty approval of the students.
+The dancers consider themselves fortunate to have an authority such as Miss Christensen with them each spring to teach a better appreciation of the fine art of folk dancing.

 Her keen interest in dancing was also indicated by her life-long membership in the American English Folk Dance Society and her status as one of their leading experts on American folk dance, especially adaptations of English Country Dance styles.
 Possibly her interest and expertise were passed down from her father Neils, a Danish sea-captain, who would have been familiar with many of the Danish folk-school dances that borrowed from the English Country Dance repertoire.

-In addition to her instruction in dance, Abby, a self-taught artist and trained in mechanical drawing, taught mechanical drawing from 1944 -1945 and weaving from December 1944 until June 1949.
+In addition to her instruction in dance, Abby, a self-taught artist and trained in mechanical drawing, taught mechanical drawing during WWII — from 1944 -1945 and weaving from December 1944 until June 1949.
 Many of the former children at the School remember her as their “weaving teacher” and many of her weavings still remain in the School collections.
 As a botanist, she was interested in vegetable dyes and apparently was instrumental in many of the experiments with natural dyes at the School.
-She is recorded as practicing the art of vegetable dying while at the School and, while not documented, the “rainbow” weavings may be the work of Abby Winch.
+She is recorded as practicing the art of vegetable dying while at the School and, while not documented, the lovely so-called “rainbow” weavings may be the work of Abby Winch.

 Winnie [Abby’s other nickname] runs in every day, and I feel very sensible of my blessings every time she comes. … It seems to me I couldn’t contemplate living here on our hill without her for my next-door neighbor.